Delicious and Easy French Toast Recipe

 How to Achieve the Perfect Golden Brown

-Add a pat of butter to the skillet and allow it to melt.
+Put a pat of butter in the skillet and allow it to melt.
 Place the soaked bread slices on the skillet and cook for 2-3 minutes on each side or until golden brown and slightly crispy.

 Serving Suggestions